lowskydev/arch-dotfiles/.github/README.md

 Arch Linux dotfiles managed with a bare git repository.
 Files stay in their exact locations, no symlinks, no special directories.

+For a full list of required packages and post-install steps, see [PACKAGES.md](PACKAGES.md).

 ## Setup

 The `dotfiles` alias replaces `git` for managing configs: